amzn/style-dictionary/docs/templates.md

 # Templates

-Templates are one of the ways to create files that act as interfaces for your style dictionary.
+Templates are one of the ways to create files (formats are the other) that act as interfaces for your style dictionary.
 For example, you want to be able to use your style dictionary in Android.
-You can use the `android/colors` template which will create an Anroid resource XML file from your style dictionary.
+You can use the `android/colors` template which will create an Android resource XML file from your style dictionary.
 You can define custom templates with the [`registerTemplate`](api.md#registertemplate).

+Templates and Formats serve the same purpose; they build a file from your style definitions.
+Templates are better for files that require extensive header or footer output beyond just the style data.
+Formats are better for files that contain only the style data without other content.

-Templates and Formats serve the same purpose: use your style dictionary as data to build a file.
-You use templates in your config file under platforms > [platform] > files > [file]
+You use templates in your config file under platforms > [platform] > files > [file] > template

 ```json
 {